Overview

 Get Certificate

-Retrieve a specific certificate:
+Retrieve a specific certificate by issuer and domain:

 GET /api/v1/certificate/{issuer}/{domain}